-Baker's cyst is a pronounced swelling on the back of the knee.
-The knee contains sacs of fluid (bursae) that help cushion the joint.
-Baker's cyst is an abnormal collection of fluid.
-Baker's cyst is also known as a popliteal cyst.
-Arthritis and knee injury can lead to Baker's cyst.
+A Baker's cyst is a pronounced swelling on the back of the knee caused by an abnormal collection of fluid.
+It is also known as a popliteal cyst.
+The knee contains sacs of fluid (bursa) that help cushion the joint.
+Arthritis and knee injuries can lead to a Baker's cyst.

-The knee is a hinge joint, situated between the thigh bone and shin bones.
+The knee is a hinge joint between the thigh bone and shin bones.
 The entire joint is enclosed inside a tough capsule lined with a membrane and filled with lubricating synovial fluid.
-Extra capsules or sacs of fluid, known as bursae, cushion the joint and help reduce the friction between tissues caused by movement.
+Extra capsules or sacs of fluid, known as bursa, cushion the joint and help reduce the friction between tissues caused by movement.

-Some of the causes of Baker’s cyst include:
+Some of the common causes of Baker’s cyst include:

-- Injury – trauma or injury to the knee can cause a build-up of fluid (effusion), which triggers Baker’s cyst.
+- injury – trauma or injury to the knee that can cause a build-up of fluid (effusion), which triggers baker’s cyst

-- Infection – local infection can cause fluid retention around the knee joint.
+- infection – which locally can cause fluid retention around the knee joint

-A person may be less inclined to seek medical help for Baker’s cyst if the symptoms are mild, which they generally are.
-However, if left untreated, complications can include:
+A person may be less inclined to seek medical help for a Baker’s cyst if the symptoms are mild, which they generally are.
+However, if left untreated, complications can develop that may include:

 - The cyst continues to grow, causing the symptoms to worsen.